We've independently reviewed this article to make sure it's as accurate as we can make it.

 #4 Mobility

 However, moving requires the same amount of weight and hassle with the plugs.
-Aside from that, mobility’s a draw.
+Mobility is a draw.

 #5 Space

-Tower fans are often slim, easy to place, and barely take up any floor space.
-This makes them fantastic to sit next to your couch or bed.
+Tower fans are often slim, easy to place, and barely occupy any floor space, making them fantastic for sitting next to your couch or bed.
 They’re ideal for when you have limited floor space.

-On the other hand, pedestal fans tend to have a big, sturdy base.
-This is needed to help balance them and the extra power they have.
+On the other hand, pedestal fans tend to have a big, sturdy base, which is needed to help balance them and their extra power.

-While this can take up more space, they make up for it by sending the airflow over a longer distance.
-Meaning, you have more options to place them.
+While pedestal fans can take up more space, they make up for it by sending the airflow over a longer distance.
+Meaning you have more options to place them.

 #6 Features